 1. What recycling/waste streams does KS Environmental collect?

 KS Environmental offers Melbourne businesses a wide range of waste and recycling services including: food organics, paper/cardboard, mixed/commingled recycling (paper, plastic, glass and metals), e-waste/batteries.
-We can also offer bulk collections for many other waste streams including timber, green waste, polystyrene etc. Through our liquid division we can collect and treat liquid waste.
+We can also offer bulk collections for many other waste streams including timber, green waste, polystyrene etc.

 2. What types of bins are available?